novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-136.md

 "So, you're planning to rent out storage space with the surplus servers."

 "That's right.
-But you're in the way again."
+I hope you don't mind."

 "I welcome it.
 Especially if Guseong enters the cloud market, we can compete and cooperate."